Take Notice Fund

 • Artists whose work focuses on the interpretation, performance, or development/production of the creative work of others.

-• Current NPN staff, Board members, NPN Partners, or panelists
+• Current NPN staff, board members, NPN Partners, or panelists

 • Curators and researchers